 - Legal Landmines – Lawsuits, liability, or insurance claims can arise and cause serious headaches.

-So, try thinking about all these risks while arranging your event and the risk management team.
+So, consider all these risks while arranging your event and the risk management team.

 What are the financial implications?

-Assessing financial consequences is critical in analysing risk and preparing for any crisis situation.
-This involves estimating the potential costs associated with each risk and how it could impact your budget.
+Assessing financial consequences is critical in analysing risk and preparing for any crisis.
+This involves estimating the potential costs of each risk and how it could impact your budget.
 Here are a few aspects to keep in mind when assessing financial consequences:

-- Consider all possible costs – When assessing financial consequences, make sure to consider all the potential costs associated with each risk, including direct costs like cancellation and refunds along with indirect costs (e.g. lost revenue, damage to reputation).
+- Consider all possible costs – When assessing financial consequences, consider all the potential costs associated with each risk, including direct costs like cancellation and refunds and indirect costs (e.g. lost revenue, damage to reputation).

 - Give attention to the contract – Know about the different contracts before making any agreement with the partners.
 Try reviewing the contracts, understand and clarify beforehand who is responsible for what if any occurrences appear.